 Introduction to the techniques and aesthetics of film and TV editing using on-line and off-line editing equipment.
 The course covers theories of editing and their application in narrative, instructional, and informational programs.
-Prerequisite: COM 245 or COM 250.
+Prerequisite: COM 245.
 Lab fee: \$40.
 Offered: Fall, Spring.